-- Park rig in a straight line on firm level ground. - Apply parking brakes so rig won't move. - Chock wheels of second trailer if it doesn't have spring brakes. - Lower landing gear of second semitrailer enough to remove some weight from dolly. - Close air shut-offs at rear of first semitrailer (and on dolly if so equipped). - Disconnect all dolly air and electric lines and secure them. - Release dolly brakes. - Release converter dolly fifth wheel latch. - Slowly pull tractor, first semitrailer, and dolly forward to pull dolly out from under rear semitrailer.
+- ☐ Park rig in a straight line on firm levelground. - Apply parking brakes so rig won'tmove. - Chock wheels of second trailer if it doesn't have spring brakes. - ☐ Lower landing gear of second semitrailer enough to remove some weight from dolly. - ☐ Close air shut-offs at rear of first semitrailer (and on dolly if so equipped). - ☐ Disconnect all dolly air and electric lines and secure them. - Release dolly brakes. - ☐ Release converter dolly fifth wheellatch. - ☐ Slowly pull tractor, first semitrailer, and dolly forward to pull dolly out from under rear semitrailer.

-2005 Model Commercial Driver's License Manual Uncouple Converter Dolly

-- Lower dolly landing gear.

-- Disconnect safety chains.

-- Apply converter gear spring brakes or chock wheels.

-- Release pintle hook on first semi-trailer.

-- Slowly pull clear of dolly.

-Never unlock the pintle hook with the dolly still under the rear trailer.
-The dolly tow bar may fly up, possibly causing injury, and making it very difficult to re-couple.

-7.2.3 - Coupling and Uncoupling Triple Trailers

-Couple Tractor/First Semitrailer to Second/Third Trailers

-- Couple tractor to first trailer.
-Use the method already described for coupling tractorsemitrailers. - Move converter dolly into position and couple first trailer to second trailer using the method for coupling doubles.
-Triples rig is now complete.

-Uncouple Triple-trailer Rig

-- Uncouple third trailer by pulling the dolly out, then unhitching the dolly using the method for uncoupling doubles. - Uncouple remainder of rig as you would any double-bottom rig using the method already described.

-7.2.4 - Coupling and Uncoupling Other Combinations

-The methods described so far apply to the more common tractor-trailer combinations.
-However, there are other ways of coupling and uncoupling the many types of truck-trailer and tractor-trailer combinations that are in use.
+2005 Model Commercial Driver's License Manual 7.3.1 - Additional Checks Uncouple Converter Dolly Lower dolly landing gear.
+Disconnect safety chains.
+Do these checks in addition to those already listed in Section 2, Step 5: Do Walk-around Apply converter gear spring brakes or Inspection: chock wheels.
+Release pintle hook on first semi-trailer.
+Slowly pull clear of dolly.
+Coupling System Areas Check fifth wheel (lower).
+Never unlock the pintle hook with the dolly still Securely mounted to frame. under the rear trailer.
+The dolly tow bar may fly No missing or damaged parts. up, possibly causing injury, and making it very Enough grease. difficult tore-couple.
+No visible space between upper and lower fifth wheel.
+Locking jaws around the shank, 7.2.3 - Coupling and Uncoupling Triple not the head of kingpin.
+Trailers Release arm properly seated and safety latch/lock engaged.
+Couple Tractor/First Semitrailer to Check fifth wheel (upper).
+Second/Third Trailers o Glide plate securely mounted to □ Couple tractor to first trailer.
+Use the trailer frame. method already described for coupling Kingpin not damaged. tractor- semitrailers.
+Air and electric lines to trailer.
+Move converter dolly into position and couple o Electrical cord firmly pluggedin first trailer to second trailer using the method and secured. for coupling doubles.
+Triples rig is now Air lines properly connected to complete. glad hands, no air leaks, properly secured with enough slack for Uncouple Triple-trailer Rig turns.
+Uncouple third trailer by pulling the dolly out, All lines free from damage. then unhitching the dolly using the method Sliding fifth wheel. for uncoupling doubles.
+Slide not damaged orparts Uncouple remainder of rig as you would any missing. double-bottom rig using the method already Properly greased. described.
+All locking pins presentand locked in place.
+7.2.4 - Coupling and UncouplingOther If air powered, no air leaks.
+Combinations Check that fifth wheel is not sofar forward that the tractor frame will The methods described so far apply to the more hit landing gear, or cab will hit the common tractor-trailer combinations.
+However, trailer, during turns. there are other ways of coupling and uncoupling the many types of truck-trailer and tractor-trailer Landing Gear combinations that are in use.
 There are too many to cover in this manual.
-You will need to learn the correct way to couple and uncouple the vehicle(s) you will drive according to the manufacturer and/or owner specifications.

-7.3 - Inspecting Doubles and Triples
+You will need to learn the Fully raised, no missing parts, not bent or correct way to couple and uncouple the vehicle(s) otherwise damaged.
+Crank handle in place and secured. you will drive according to the manufacturer and/or owner specifications.
+If power operated, no air or hydraulic leaks.
+7.3 - Inspecting Doubles and Triples Double and Triple Trailers Use the seven-step inspection procedure Shut-off valves (at rear of trailers, in service and emergency lines).